-- 8.1 Comply with the provisions of the Environmental Protection (Hazardous Waste Management) Regulations, 2000. - 8.2 Prepare and submit to the Agency in the end of well report, a report on the activities undertaken including: - a.
-Identification information of the facility. - b.
-Types and quantities of hazardous waste generated. - c.
-Date concerning off-site shipments of wastes. - d.
-Applied waste treatment standards - e.
-A summary of any accidents and any action taken. - f.
-Any waste minimisation efforts undertaken.
-A Pollution Prevention Plan for the facility. - g.
-Any other matter the Agency may require. - The Agency considers all materials listed in Schedules I and II of the Environmental Protection (Hazardous Waste Management) Regulations, 2000, to be hazardous. - 8.3 Utilise low toxicity chemicals, where practical in the operation; all chemicals must be utilised in accordance with their Safety Data Sheets. - 8.4 Prepare a report on the concentrations of cadmium and mercury in stock barite and suspended particles, contained in the discharge.
-Information must be submitted in the End of Well Report.
+- 8.1 Comply with the provisions of the Environmental Protection (Hazardous Waste Management) Regulations, 2000. - 8.2 Prepare and submit to the Agency in the End of Well Report, a report on the activities undertaken including: - a.
+Identification information of the facility; - b.
+Types and quantities of hazardous waste generated; - c.
+Date concerning off-site shipments of wastes; - d.
+Applied waste treatment standards; - e.
+A summary of any accidents and any action taken; - f.
+Any waste minimisation efforts undertaken; and - g.
+Any other matter the Agency may require.

+The Agency considers the materials listed in Schedules I and II of the Environmental Protection (Hazardous Waste Management) Regulations, 2000, to be hazardous.

+8.3 Utilise low toxicity chemicals, where practical in the operation.
+All chemicals must be utilised in accordance with their Safety Data Sheets.